-Lose Weight, Get in Shape, and Have More Energy in 2014 with These MORSELICIOUS Healthy Eating Tips
+Weight Gain??
+Get in Shape, and Have More Energy With Some Healthy Eating Tips

 The solution to your resolutions: “Cut the CRAP!” says certified health coach, Maura M. Knowles, a.k.a.
 Mo the Morselist, founder of Mac-n-Mo’s Morselicious Treats, host of the new online show Mac-n-Mo’s, and author of themorselist.com and two e-cookbooks, including the MORSELICIOUS 21 day DETOX e-cookbook.
 But no, that’s not just a dose of tough love.
 See, in Knowles’ book, CRAP stands for Carbonated sodas – Refined sugars - Artificial anything - Processed/Preservatives.
 “Cancer and most chronic inflammatory diseases (obesity included) are caused by consuming CRAP,” she says.